Coronado’s Perfect Beaches

 - Some beaches have curfews starting at 11:00 p.m.

-- Heavy traffic.
+- Traffic can be heavy.
 Like any popular area, Coronado’s streets can fill up with cars and pedestrians alike.
-Watch for cars if you’re walking, and watch for pedestrians if you’re driving.